 Who I am

-and why fusion.
+and why nuclear.

 How I work